OutSystems/docs-support/src/error/inbl/intro.md

 # Integration Builder errors

-Check the causes, impact, and how to fix Integration Builder errors in the following pages.
+Check the causes, impact, and how to fix Integration Builder errors in these section's articles.